||Here's John Ten Cate's

 what she looks like anymore and our dogs think she is a

 stranger.
 She hijacked all the tools in our house-I am

 very proud of her, she put in about 6 hrs a day every

 weekday and about 14 hrs a day on weekends.
 The plane

 two-seat tandem version, the "Hevle Classic," is now

 flying.
 You can buy a kit for a steel-tube fuselage,

-to build a wood-fuselage version.
-That's a picture of
+or the plans to build a wood-fuselage version.
+That's

 ||Jack Hereford's HCI-radial-powered